GL-Li/vimwiki/R.md

     $ Rscript -e 'renv::run("/path/to/main.R")`
     ```

-### HOW: how to use renv package to restore package installed from local source file
+### QA: how to use renv package to restore package installed from local source file

 After generating the `renv.lock` file, manually modify the source from "Unknown" to the path to the source file, for example
     ```
     "Source": "payParity_0.3.03.tar.gz"
     ```

-### HOW: How to update R version in Windows?
+### QA: How to update R version in Windows?

 Use `installr::updateR()` from a R console.
 Only works in Windows as `installr` is not available in Linux.